Fig 1. Lava moves across the ground as a pahoehoe flow, Kilauea Volcano, Hawaii. Credit: J. D. Griggs / US Geological Survey.

 A lava flow is a mass of molten rock that pours onto Earth's surface during an effusive eruption.
 Both moving lava and the resulting solidified deposit are referred to as lava flows.
-Because of the wide range in (1) viscosity of the different lava types (basalt, andesite, dacite, and rhyolite); (2) lava discharge during eruptions; and (3) characteristics of the erupting vent and topography over which lava travels, lava flows come in a great variety of shapes and sizes (see Figures 1 and 2).
+Because of the wide range in (1) viscosity of the different lava types (basalt, andesite, dacite, and rhyolite); (2) lava discharge during eruptions; and (3) characteristics of the erupting vent and topography over which lava travels, lava flows come in a great variety of shapes and sizes (Fig 1 and 2).

-A lava delta is a wide fan-shaped area of new land formed from lava that has entered the sea (see Figure 3).
+A lava delta is a wide fan-shaped area of new land formed from lava that has entered the sea (Fig 3).
 Such new land is usually built on sloping layers of loose lava fragments and flows.
 On steep submarine slopes, these layers of debris are unstable and often lead to the sudden collapse of lava deltas into the sea.

 The partial collapse of a lava delta can be a hazard for people who venture too close to lava entering the ocean.
-For example, on April 19, 1993, one person was killed and 16 others injured when a section of an active lava delta on which they were standing collapsed into the sea at Kilauea Volcano, Hawaii.
+For example, on Apr 19, 1993, one person was killed and 16 others injured when a section of an active lava delta on which they were standing collapsed into the sea at Kilauea Volcano, Hawaii.

-A lava fountain is an eruption of molten material from a fissure, vent, or active lava lakes (see Figure 4)Lava fountains form when gas bubbles in molten rock rapidly expand as they reach the surface, forcing the lava to be erupted high into the air.
-Most lava fountains rise to about 10 to 100 meters (30 feet to 330 feet) in height, although they occasionally reach even greater heights.
+A lava fountain is an eruption of molten material from a fissure, vent, or active lava lakes (Fig 4).
+Lava fountains form when gas bubbles in molten rock rapidly expand as they reach the surface, forcing the lava to be erupted high into the air.
+Most lava fountains rise to about 10 to 100 m (30 to 330 ft) in height, although they occasionally reach even greater heights.

 Lava fountains have also been observed beyond Earth, in the Tvashtar region of Jupiter's volcanically active moon Io.
-The Tvashtar fountains have been seen to reach a height of more than 1.5 kilometers and involve lava at a temperature of 1,000 K to 1,600 K.
+The Tvashtar fountains have been seen to reach a height of more than 1.5 km and involve lava at a temperature of 1,000 K to 1,600 K.

-A lava lake is a large volume of molten lava, usually basaltic, contained in a vent, crater, or broad depression (see Figure 5).
+A lava lake is a large volume of molten lava, usually basaltic, contained in a vent, crater, or broad depression (Fig 5).
 Scientists use the term to describe both lava lakes that are molten and those that are partly or completely solidified.
 Lava lakes can form (1) from one or more vents in a crater that erupts enough lava to partially fill the crater; (2) when lava pours into a crater or broad depression and partially fills the crater; and (3) atop a new vent that erupts lava continuously for a period of several weeks or more and slowly builds a crater higher and higher above the surrounding ground.

 Active lava lakes typically consist of a partially solidified shiny gray crust because its surface is constantly cooled by the atmosphere.
-The crust is seldom more than 5-30 centimeters thick, or more than a few minutes or hours old, because the crust continually circulates, breaks, and sinks into the moving molten lava below.
+The crust is seldom more than 5-30 cm thick, or more than a few minutes or hours old, because the crust continually circulates, breaks, and sinks into the moving molten lava below.
 The pattern of movement on the surface of lava lakes is often compared to the type of large-scale movement that occurs between the huge plates that make up the Earth's crust, including subduction, spreading, and strike-slip movement.

 Lava lakes occur at relatively few volcanoes in the world.
 For example, since 1980, lava lakes have formed at Kilauea Volcano in Hawaii, Mount Erebus in Antarctica (involving rare phonolitic lava), Erta' Ale in Ethiopia and Nyiragongo in Zaire.

-A lava tube is a natural conduit through which lava travels beneath the surface of a lava flow (see Figure 6).
+A lava tube is a natural conduit through which lava travels beneath the surface of a lava flow (Fig 6).
 Tubes form by the crusting over of lava channels and pahoehoe flows.
 A broad lava-flow field often consists of a main lava tube and a series of smaller tubes that supply lava to the front of one or more separate flows.
 When the supply of lava stops at the end of an eruption or lava is diverted elsewhere, lava in the tube system drains downslope and leaves partially empty conduits beneath the ground.
 Such drained tubes commonly exhibit "high-lava" marks on their walls, generally flat floors, and many lava stalactites that hang from the roof.
 Lava can also erode downward, deepening the tube and leaving empty space above the flowing lava.